yihui/yihui.org/content/en/2018-07-22-latex-math-markdown.md

 c & d
 \end{vmatrix}=ad-bc$$`

-This is the best solution I could come up with to support LaTeX math expressions in Markdown if the Markdown renderer does not have native support for them like Pandoc.^[I used this trick in the **xaringan** package to support LaTeX math, because the Markdown renderer **remark.js** does not support LaTeX math.]
-If you are able to use Pandoc, I still suggest that you use Pandoc instead of my hack, because it is targeted only at HTML output.
+This is the best solution I could come up with to support LaTeX math expressions in Markdown if the Markdown renderer does not have native support for them like Pandoc.[^1] If you are able to use Pandoc, I still suggest that you use Pandoc instead of my hack, because it is targeted only at HTML output.

+[^1]: I used this trick in the **xaringan** package to support LaTeX math, because the Markdown renderer **remark.js** does not support LaTeX math.